RRFayad/typescript-course/README.md

 - There are some JS librries that we need type 'translations' (such as types lodash)
 - There are libraries, like class-transformer that work in JS and TS
 - Also packages uch as class-validator, which is completely on TS

+## Section 14 - React and TS

+- Max says it's not the default, TS is not used in most React Projects